matbesancon/hugo-site/content/post/2023-10-crcn-inria.markdown

-In January 2024, I will be joining [Inria Grenoble](https://www.inria.fr/en/inria-centre-university-grenoble-alpes)[^1] as an Associate Researcher (my home-brewed translation of *Chargé de Recherche*) in the [POLARIS](https://team.inria.fr/polaris/) team and wanted to make a quick note about it after exchanging about several points and clearing out confusions from several people.
+In January 2024, I will be joining [Inria Grenoble](https://www.inria.fr/en/inria-centre-university-grenoble-alpes)[^1] as an Associate Researcher (my home-brewed translation of *Chargé de Recherche*) in the [POLARIS](https://team.inria.fr/polaris/) team and wanted to make a quick note about it after exchanging about several points and clearing out confusions from several people.[^2]

 # What is Inria, and that position?